 Enter a ZIP code to get product recommendations and information tailored to your area.

 Want to grow a lawn without having to wait forever for it to fill in?
 If you’re hoping to grow grass fast, hang with us, and don’t be intimidated or confused—we’re here to help!
 While you might not think that you can grow grass fast by using grass seed, you absolutely can if you know what you’re doing and use the right products.
-Just follow these 5 basic steps and you’ll be on the fast track to growing a beautiful lawn.
+Just follow these 5 basic steps on how to grow grass fast and you’ll be on track to growing a beautiful lawn.

 Not all grass seed is created equal.
 We bet you already know this from looking at all the different types of grass seed out there.
-In most cases, when shopping for grass seed you’ll be choosing between two types of grass—cool season or warm season grass—depending on where you live.
+In most cases, when shopping for grass seed you'll be choosing between cool season or warm season grasses - depending on where you live.
 Cool season grasses grow best where there are large temperature swings during the year, including in the Northwest, Midwest, and Northeast.
 Warm season grasses thrive in warm weather where there’s less of a temperature difference, including the Southwest, Deep South, and Mid-South.
 (If you’re not sure which type you need, read this article.)

-Once you’ve figured out which grass is recommended for your area, it’s time to choose your grass seed.
+Once you’ve figured out which grass seed is best for your area, it’s time to choose your seed.
 The Scotts® Turf Builder® line of grass seeds offers premium grass seed for most popular lawn types.
-Each Scotts seed is wrapped in a unique coating that absorbs twice as much water as uncoated seed, fertilizes to jumpstart growth, and helps protect against disease.
+Each Scotts seed jumpstarts growth with high performance fertilizer, and helps protect against disease.
 The result?
 Grass will grow thicker, greener, and more quickly.